OKD 4 introduces architectural changes and enhancements. The procedures that you used to manage your OKD 3 cluster might not apply to OKD 4.

 For more information, see Persistent storage using FlexVolume.

 Persistent storage using the Container Storage Interface (CSI) was Technology Preview in OKD 3.11.
-OKD 4 fully supports CSI version 1.1.0 and ships with several CSI drivers.
+OKD 4 ships with several CSI drivers.
 You can also install your own driver.

 For more information, see Persistent storage using the Container Storage Interface (CSI).

-Red Hat OpenShift Container Storage 4, which is available for use with OKD 4, uses Red Hat Ceph Storage as the backing storage.
+Red Hat OpenShift Data Foundation 4, which is available for use with OKD 4, uses Red Hat Ceph Storage as the backing storage.

-For more information, see Persistent storage using Red Hat OpenShift Container Storage and the interoperability matrix article.
+For more information, see Persistent storage using Red Hat OpenShift Data Foundation and the interoperability matrix article.

 Support for the following persistent storage options from OKD 3.11 has changed in OKD 4: